4awpawz/buster/README.md

 * Cache busts your project's files in place.

-* Fingerprints (renames) files using MD5 hash-based cache busting file names.
+* Fingerprints (renames) files based on their content using MD5 hash-based cache busting file names.

 * Replaces references in files to original file names with their MD5 hash-based file names.